Marco4413/ProcessorEmulator/README.md

 On version `1.12.0` plugin support was added, and since then you can write your own implementation of a Processor using the Ruby Programming Language (This added support also increased PEMU's size by ~25MB).

+On version `1.13.0` Native Plugin support was added, so now Plugins written in Java can be used.

 You can learn more about plugins in the [plugins](https://github.com/hds536jhmk/ProcessorEmulator/tree/master/plugins) folder.